The Graph tile displays diagrams of the relationships among one or more series in the current time range. To create a graph, you specify:

 - Tile title

-- The text that appears in the upper-left corner of the tile.
-The default title is the name of the tile.
+- The text that appears in the upper-left corner of a tile.

 - Entity and metric